aanon4/BlueBasic/README.md

 BlueBasic
 =========

-NOTE: I no longer have access to either hardware or tools to update the builds.
+**NOTE: I no longer have access to either hardware or tools to update the builds.**

+**ALSO NOTE: This project has moved to https://gitlab.com/timwilkinson/BlueBasic**

 BASIC interpreter for CC2540 and CC2541 Bluetooth LE chips.